Partition Actions in Colfax

-Talkov Law’s attorneys serving Placer County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving Placer County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
 A California partition action is a law that allows co-owners of real property to divide the property among themselves.
 The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
 The partition statutes allow co-owners to divide the property either by agreement or by court order.
 If the co-owners cannot agree on how to divide the property, then the court will divide the property in a way that is fair and equitable to all parties.
 The partition statutes also provide that any partition of the property must be in accordance with the laws of the state of California.
 The legal effect of the partition statutes is that it provides a legal mechanism for co-owners to divide their property without having to go through the court system.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: